Last updated: June 2, 2021

 📝 If you are working with multi-entity companies and, in the previous step, selected to create a budget for a single entity, the name of the entity appears automatically in the Budget name field.

 6. Select the dimensions to import from Intacct that you want to use in your budget.
-Next to each dimension you select, a list of all the available dimension values are displayed.
-You can either import the entire list, or select specific values that you need for your budget.
+Next to each dimension you select, a list of all the available dimension values is displayed.
+You can either import the entire list or select specific values that you need for your budget.
 The Intacct ID appears in parenthesis next to each dimension value.